keidyntalia/keidyntalia/README.md

                                    MY NAME IS KEIDYN OR TSU!! 🐇

-SOME OF MY FAVORITE THINGS ARE HETALIA, MY FRIENDS, BUNNIES, HISTORY, BEARS, THE OCEAN, POKEMON,  PJSK,  PANCAKES,  PERSONA,  AND THE SNOW!!!!!!
+𐔌 SOME OF MY FAVORITE THINGS ARE HETALIA, MY FRIENDS, BUNNIES, HISTORY, BEARS, THE OCEAN, CULTURE, POKEMON,  PJSK,  PANCAKES,  PERSONA,  AND THE SNOW!!!!!!

-I LOVE MEETING PEOPLE AND INTERACTING BUT I AM SUPPPPPER AWKWARD AND HAVE A TERRIBLE GHOSTING HABIT SO IM AWFUL TO B AROUND
+𐔌 I LOVE MEETING PEOPLE AND INTERACTING BUT I AM SUPPPPPER AWKWARD AND HAVE A TERRIBLE GHOSTING HABIT SO IM AWFUL TO B AROUND

-IM BASICALLY ALWAYS ONLINE
+𐔌 IM BASICALLY ALWAYS ONLINE

-note that i often leave areas to hang out w my irls since i prioritize them,,,,, sorry! #iloveuseepsquad...
+𐔌 note that i often leave areas to hang out w my irls since i prioritize them,,,,, sorry! #iloveuseepsquad...

-also warning im fairly mentally unstable nd bpd kicks my ass a lot so tell me if im getting mean! (￣▽￣)
+𐔌 also warning im fairly mentally unstable nd bpd kicks my ass a lot so tell me if im getting mean! (￣▽￣)

-i WILL follow u if i seem cool i am VERY multifandom and a glazer of anyone i think is awesome. heh.
+𐔌 i WILL follow u if i seem cool i am VERY multifandom and a glazer of anyone i think is awesome. heh.

                         i loooooooooooove and am canada hetalia😁❤️ (raise ur hand if u gaf)